Our research is editorially independent but we may earn a commission for purchases made through our links.

 Mount Desert Island, Maine, USA

 Famous for lighthouses and a rugged coastline, Mount Desert Island is a wonderful place for birdwatchers to visit in Maine.
-Mount Desert Island is part of the Acadia National Park and home to hundreds of bird species.
+Mount Desert Island is part of the Acadia National Park and is home to hundreds of bird species.
 Take a bike ride through the park to look for warblers, look along the coast for eiders, and along cliffs for peregrine falcons.
 The town of Bar Harbor is a fun home base to stay at when you explore this area.
 Spring and summer are the best times to visit if you want to see the songbirds, but seabirds and waterfowl are best viewed in winter.

 Varirata National Park, Papua New Guinea